foxhound87/mobx-react-form-demo/README.md

 import MobxReactForm from '../../master/src'; // load from source // <<< DECOMMENT
 ```

-then Run in both master and demo repos:
+then Run in both `mobx-react-form` and `mobx-react-form-demo` repos:

 ```bash
 ❯ npm install